All you need to know about the Premier 15s

 England 15s and sevens international Natasha Hunt is a role model for a generation of players and she continues to sizzle on the pitch.

-To top off another great season as club captain the scrum-half represented Team GB in the sevens squad which finished fourth at the Tokyo Olympics.
+To top off another great season as club captain the scrum-half represented Team GB in the sevens squad who finished fourth at the Tokyo Olympics.

 The World Cup winner is a crucial player for Gloucester in terms of consistency and leadership.